ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2_lab003.md

 There are several constants and variables that you will reference throughout this code.
 This code is written to support the MCP3008 or MCP3208 ADC.
 At the end of this lab you will find a link to the final solution with comments for code changes to support the MCP 3002 (there are minor differences and they are noted throughout tis lab).

 {% highlight csharp %}
 public sealed partial class MainPage : Page
 {
     // Use the device specific connection string here private const string IOT_HUB_CONN_STRING = "YOUR DEVICE SPECIFIC CONNECTION STRING GOES HERE";
     // Use the name of your Azure IoT device here - this should be the same as the name in the connections string private const string IOT_HUB_DEVICE = "YOUR DEVICE NAME GOES HERE";
     // Provide a short description of the location of the device, such as 'Home Office' or 'Garage' private const string IOT_HUB_DEVICE_LOCATION = "YOUR DEVICE LOCATION GOES HERE";

     private const Int32 SPI_CHIP_SELECT_LINE = 0; // Line 0 maps to physical pin 24 on the RPi2
     private const string SPI_CONTROLLER_NAME = "SPI0";
     private const int ADC_RESOLUTION = 4096; // Use 1024 for the MCP3002
     private const int RED_LED_PIN = 12;

     private SolidColorBrush redFill = new SolidColorBrush(Windows.UI.Colors.Red);
     private SolidColorBrush grayFill = new SolidColorBrush(Windows.UI.Colors.LightGray);

-        DeviceClient deviceClient;
+    private DeviceClient deviceClient;
     private GpioPin redLedPin;
     private SpiDevice SpiAdc;
     private Timer readSensorTimer;
     private Timer sendMessageTimer;
     private int adcValue;

     public MainPage()
     {
         this.InitializeComponent();
     }
 }
 {% endhighlight %}

 There is a lot defined here - the function of each constant or variable will become evident as you code up the application.